 Stress is generally a very manageable issue.
 The first step is acknowledging what kind of stress you’re experiencing.
 From there, you can work on eliminating stressors where you can, or developing coping mechanisms for unavoidable stressors, and working on stress management training to help prepare you for future stressors.

-Remember, it’s normal to feel stressed from time to time, but when it begins to affect your quality of life, it might be time to talk to your doctor about your symptoms.
-There are many different treatment options for managing stress, so it’s just a matter of finding the option that works best for you.
+Remember, it’s normal to feel stressed from time to time, but when it begins to affect your quality of life, it might be time to find better coping habits.
+There are many different ways to manage stress, so it’s just a matter of finding the option that works best for you.

-If you’d like to learn more about Neurocore’s stress program, give us a call at 800.600.4096.
+If you’d like to learn more about Neuropeak Pro's programs and how they can help you better manage your stress, give us a call at 800.600.4096.
 We’d be happy to chat about how we may be able to help.